camillebalima/XMLDemo/CitiesXLSX/README.md

 # Introduction

 CitiesXLSX is a small demo using Excel spreadsheet and VBA Macros.
+It demostrates the following:
+* Import an XML file into Exel
+* Format the table
+* Export execl spreadsheet to a generated XML file.

  # What I learned about Macros

-   * XSLT pulls data from XML and displays according to the way I want to output it (HTLM, PDF, Another XML...)
+   * EXCEL MACRO is a record and playback tool that simply records your Excel steps
+   * The macro will play it back as many times as you want.
+   * VBA Macros save time as they automate repetitive tasks.

    * First I have to show the developer option with the following instruction (Only the first time) ** On the File tab, go to Options > Customize Ribbon.
    ** Under Customize the Ribbon and under Main Tabs, select the Developer check box.

+   * It is possible to assign a macro to a button in excel
+   * It is possible to record a macro and do some tasks before ending it
-   * XML must be coded hierarchically.
-It is not possible to access child without accessing the parent element before.
+   * It is also possible to write all the code in Visual Basics
-   * Some elements such as XSL template, value-of, sort, choose

  # Images